Hundreds of pairs of eyes silently watched as twenty-four Charis students performed a skit that they had spent months rehearsing.

 As Jessica’s instructors pushed her to experiment with her own creativity, she began to take her ideas and make them a reality.
 Her Germany video was just the beginning.

 When Jessica’s video aired on Andrew Wommack’s television show, a software company hired her based on its quality.
-Within a few months of graduating, she was traveling around the United States and putting together videos for their clients.
-“It was great because I had been equipped with tools from Media School, but then also had to take a step of faith and do something—I had to teach myself.”
+Within a few months of graduating, she was travelling around the United States and putting together videos for their clients.

 In January of 2014, Jessica was given the opportunity to help start the Media School program at Charis Bible College’s extension school in St. Petersburg, Russia.
 For six months, she taught classes, led missions teams, and established a foundation for the media program.